bramley/phplist-plugin-viewbrowser/README.md

 * the file ViewBrowserPlugin.php
 * the directory ViewBrowserPlugin

-Then click the small orange icon to enable the plugin.
+Then click the button to enable the plugin.

 ### Install manually ###
 Download the plugin zip file from <https://github.com/bramley/phplist-plugin-viewbrowser/archive/master.zip>